haibinhuang/GettingAndCleaningData/CodeBook.md

 "walking", "walking.upstairs","walking.downstairs","sitting","standing","laying".
 Activities the subjects are doing when the data are collected.

 ### Columns 3-68:
-* tbodyacc.mean.x
+* average.of.tbodyacc.mean.x
-* tbodyacc.mean.y
+* average.of.tbodyacc.mean.y
-* tbodyacc.mean.z
+* average.of.tbodyacc.mean.z
-* tbodyacc.std.x
+* average.of.tbodyacc.std.x
-* tbodyacc.std.y
+* average.of.tbodyacc.std.y
-* tbodyacc.std.z
+* average.of.tbodyacc.std.z
-* tgravityacc.mean.x
+* average.of.tgravityacc.mean.x
-* tgravityacc.mean.y
+* average.of.tgravityacc.mean.y
-* tgravityacc.mean.z
+* average.of.tgravityacc.mean.z
-* tgravityacc.std.x
+* average.of.tgravityacc.std.x
-* tgravityacc.std.y
+* average.of.tgravityacc.std.y
-* tgravityacc.std.z
+* average.of.tgravityacc.std.z
-* tbodyaccjerk.mean.x
+* average.of.tbodyaccjerk.mean.x
-* tbodyaccjerk.mean.y
+* average.of.tbodyaccjerk.mean.y
-* tbodyaccjerk.mean.z
+* average.of.tbodyaccjerk.mean.z
-* tbodyaccjerk.std.x
+* average.of.tbodyaccjerk.std.x
-* tbodyaccjerk.std.y
+* average.of.tbodyaccjerk.std.y
-* tbodyaccjerk.std.z
+* average.of.tbodyaccjerk.std.z
-* tbodygyro.mean.x
+* average.of.tbodygyro.mean.x
-* tbodygyro.mean.y
+* average.of.tbodygyro.mean.y
-* tbodygyro.mean.z
+* average.of.tbodygyro.mean.z
-* tbodygyro.std.x
+* average.of.tbodygyro.std.x
-* tbodygyro.std.y
+* average.of.tbodygyro.std.y
-* tbodygyro.std.z
+* average.of.tbodygyro.std.z
-* tbodygyrojerk.mean.x
+* average.of.tbodygyrojerk.mean.x
-* tbodygyrojerk.mean.y
+* average.of.tbodygyrojerk.mean.y
-* tbodygyrojerk.mean.z
+* average.of.tbodygyrojerk.mean.z
-* tbodygyrojerk.std.x
+* average.of.tbodygyrojerk.std.x
-* tbodygyrojerk.std.y
+* average.of.tbodygyrojerk.std.y
-* tbodygyrojerk.std.z
+* average.of.tbodygyrojerk.std.z
-* tbodyaccmag.mean
+* average.of.tbodyaccmag.mean
-* tbodyaccmag.std
+* average.of.tbodyaccmag.std
-* tgravityaccmag.mean
+* average.of.tgravityaccmag.mean
-* tgravityaccmag.std
+* average.of.tgravityaccmag.std
-* tbodyaccjerkmag.mean
+* average.of.tbodyaccjerkmag.mean
-* tbodyaccjerkmag.std
+* average.of.tbodyaccjerkmag.std
-* tbodygyromag.mean
+* average.of.tbodygyromag.mean
-* tbodygyromag.std
+* average.of.tbodygyromag.std
-* tbodygyrojerkmag.mean
+* average.of.tbodygyrojerkmag.mean
-* tbodygyrojerkmag.std
+* average.of.tbodygyrojerkmag.std
-* fbodyacc.mean.x
+* average.of.fbodyacc.mean.x
-* fbodyacc.mean.y
+* average.of.fbodyacc.mean.y
-* fbodyacc.mean.z
+* average.of.fbodyacc.mean.z
-* fbodyacc.std.x
+* average.of.fbodyacc.std.x
-* fbodyacc.std.y
+* average.of.fbodyacc.std.y
-* fbodyacc.std.z
+* average.of.fbodyacc.std.z
-* fbodyaccjerk.mean.x
+* average.of.fbodyaccjerk.mean.x
-* fbodyaccjerk.mean.y
+* average.of.fbodyaccjerk.mean.y
-* fbodyaccjerk.mean.z
+* average.of.fbodyaccjerk.mean.z
-* fbodyaccjerk.std.x
+* average.of.fbodyaccjerk.std.x
-* fbodyaccjerk.std.y
+* average.of.fbodyaccjerk.std.y
-* fbodyaccjerk.std.z
+* average.of.fbodyaccjerk.std.z
-* fbodygyro.mean.x
+* average.of.fbodygyro.mean.x
-* fbodygyro.mean.y
+* average.of.fbodygyro.mean.y
-* fbodygyro.mean.z
+* average.of.fbodygyro.mean.z
-* fbodygyro.std.x
+* average.of.fbodygyro.std.x
-* fbodygyro.std.y
+* average.of.fbodygyro.std.y
-* fbodygyro.std.z
+* average.of.fbodygyro.std.z
-* fbodyaccmag.mean
+* average.of.fbodyaccmag.mean
-* fbodyaccmag.std
+* average.of.fbodyaccmag.std
-* fbodybodyaccjerkmag.mean
+* average.of.fbodybodyaccjerkmag.mean
-* fbodybodyaccjerkmag.std
+* average.of.fbodybodyaccjerkmag.std
-* fbodybodygyromag.mean
+* average.of.fbodybodygyromag.mean
-* fbodybodygyromag.std
+* average.of.fbodybodygyromag.std
-* fbodybodygyrojerkmag.mean
+* average.of.fbodybodygyrojerkmag.mean
-* fbodybodygyrojerkmag.std
+* average.of.fbodybodygyrojerkmag.std

 **numeric**